maithili-borage/B21CS042/README.md

 - Zombie: After the execution, process waits for the parent status to receive the exit status.
 This state is zombie state.
 - Waiting: The process is waiting for some other event to complete(Eg. completion of child process).

-14.
-The file system in XV6 is a simple implementation of a Unix-like file system.
+13. The file system in XV6 is a simple implementation of a Unix-like file system.
 It is based on the File Allocation Table (FAT) file system and consists of several key components:
-Superblock:
+Key Components of file system -
-The superblock is a data structure that contains essential information about the file system, such as the size of the file system, the block size, the location of the root directory, and other metadata.
+- Superblock: Data structure that contains essential information about the file system like size of the file system, the location of the root directory, the block size etc.
-It is typically located at a fixed position on the disk and is read into memory during the file system's initialization.
-Inodes:
-Inodes (Index Nodes) are data structures that store information about individual files and directories.
-Each file or directory in the file system is associated with an inode.
-Inode information includes file type, permissions, owner, group, size, timestamps, and pointers to data blocks.
-Directory Entries:
+- Inodes or Index Nodes: Data structure to store information(file type, file size, timestamp, permission etc.) about individual files or directories.
-Directory entries map names to inodes, allowing the file system to organize files into directories.
-Each directory is essentially a list of directory entries.
+- Directory Entries: Directory entries map names to inodes, allowing the file system to organize files into directories.
-Directory entries contain the name of the file or subdirectory and the corresponding inode number.
-Data Blocks:
-Data blocks store the actual contents of files.
-For small files, data may be stored directly in the inode, while larger files use a series of data blocks.
+- Data Blocks: These blocks store the actual contents of files.
-The file system manages these data blocks, and the inode contains pointers to these blocks.
-Bitmaps:
-Bitmaps are used to keep track of free and allocated blocks in the file system.
-There are typically two bitmaps: one for free inodes and another for free data blocks.
+- Bitmaps: They are  used to keep track of free and allocated blocks in the file system.
-Each bit in the bitmap corresponds to a specific inode or data block, indicating whether it is in use or free.
-File Descriptors (File Table):
-The file descriptor table, maintained by the kernel, keeps track of open files for each process.
-Each entry in the table points to a file object, which contains information about the open file, including the corresponding inode and the current offset within the file.
-File Allocation Table (FAT):
-The FAT is used to keep track of the allocation status of data clusters on the disk.
-It is particularly common in FAT file systems and is used for file allocation and tracking free space.
+- File Allocation Table (FAT): The FAT is used to keep track of the allocation status of data clusters on the disk.

-14.System Calls:
+14. System Calls:
-System calls are interfaces provided by the operating system to allow user-level programs to request services from the kernel.
+- System calls are interfaces provided by the operating system to allow user-level programs to communicate with the kernel.
-These calls provide a way for user-space processes to interact with the underlying operating system kernel, accessing privileged operations such as file I/O, process control, memory management, and more.
+- These calls allows the user processes to access privileged operations like file I/O, process control, memory management etc.
-In XV6, system calls are invoked using a software interrupt.
-The user-level program triggers a trap into the kernel by executing an instruction like int 0x30, and the kernel then dispatches the appropriate system call handler based on the interrupt number.
-Example in XV6: The fork() system call is used to create a new process.
-The user-level program invokes it, and the kernel responds by creating a new process.
+- Eg: The fork() system call is used to create a new process.
 Library Functions:
-Library functions are routines provided by libraries that are linked with user-level programs.
-These functions are not part of the operating system itself but are bundled with the application code.
+- Library functions are routines provided by libraries that are linked with user-level programs.
-Library functions are written in user-level code and use system calls to interact with the operating system when necessary.
+- Library functions are written in user-level code and use system calls to interact with the operating system.
-In XV6, the standard C library (libc) provides a set of functions that abstract away the details of system calls, making it easier for programmers to write portable and efficient code.
-Example in XV6: The printf() function is part of the standard C library and is used for formatted output.
-It internally may use system calls like write() to output data to the console.
+- Eg: The printf() function.

+15. Xv6, like many OS, uses memory paging to enable non-contiguous memory allocation.
+It simplifies memory management, provides isolation between processes, and allows efficient use of physical memory.
+Paging facilitates demand-based loading of pages, enabling virtual memory for processes, and improving overall system performance.

+17. Shell commands:
+- ls: Displays the contents of the current directory, providing a list of files and directories.
+- cd: Changes the current working directory to the specified location, enabling navigation through the file system.
+- cp: Copies files or directories from one location to another, allowing the duplication of content within the file system.